 Chicago native Raul Ramirez, better know as “Rawooh” is an artist we’ve had our eyes on over the past year.
 Our first introduction to him personally was through his long time friend and artist ReviseCMW.
 After getting to know him for a bit, you will find that he’s an artist who is not motivated by money at all.
 What motivates Rawooh is creation.
 Even though he has over a decade of experience in the art world as both a street and gallery artist, he still considers it a “hobby.”
 By following his Instagram you can occasionally catch a glimpse of his personal life.
 You will find things, like a series of posted notes with phrases like “Hell Is Full Of Lovers” appear to effortlessly pour from his brain.
 Ideas come to him frequently and although it’s not always about making the final product, when he does finish a project… it’s stunning.

 “I was known as the guy who drew in the middle of classes during grammar school.
 I would draw on the back of tests when I was done with them.
 It wasn’t until high school that I started picking up art books on anatomy and experimenting with different mediums.”

 "The street art came into play around 2004.
 I use to spray paint mostly images of women on the sides of buildings.
 I approached painting techniques with the mindset of an illustrator and those two are completely different."

 "The pieces you see while you’re driving down some Chicago streets have mainly been pieces that I painted for fun.
-I’ve been lucky enough to know some of the best artists around the city who took me under their wing and invite me to paint alongside them on their walls.
+I’ve been lucky enough to know some of the best artists around the city, who took me under their wing and invited me to paint alongside them on their walls.
 So I owe them a lot for giving me that opportunity.”

 From Graffiti to Canvas